RPA

 CASE STUDY: Grolsch

-It becomes increasingly difficult for a business to keep track of every employee’s preferences and changes as its workforce grows.
+As a business grows, keeping track of every employee’s preferences and changes becomes increasingly difficult.

 As a result, the automated HR system “My Benefits” was purchased by the brewing business Grolsch.